How to encode a String in Huffman Coding Using Python

 We use the for loop here to store each unique frequency value of the characters.

-Now we call the encode function to pass each of the frequency of the characters present in the string to the user-defined function encode and it is returned to the dictionary huff.
+Now we call the encode function to pass each of the frequencies of the characters present in the string to the user-defined function encode and it is returned to the dictionary huff.

-Finally, we print the encoded values with the help of the for a loop.
+Finally, we print the encoded values with the help of the for loop.

 Python program: Hoffman coding in Python